 After the assessment has been conducted, you may need a brand new solution.
 But not always.

-Continuing with Sharpe’s cash-stand example, the LA Darling team addressed the problem with two remedies: They modified the opening and changed the locking mechanism.
+Continuing with Sharpe’s cash-stand example, the L.A.
+Darling team addressed the problem with two remedies: They modified the opening and changed the locking mechanism.

 This customized design process meant that security displays and cases could be paired with a wide variety of locking systems.
 “Shoppers retained the ability to see the products and store associates had a safer, more secure system of display,” Sharpe said.